ibm-cloud-docs/cephaas/host_delete.md

 A host cannot be deleted if it has one or more volumes that are mapped to it.
 Unmap all associated volumes first to delete the host.
 {: note}

-## Deleting multiple host from the UI
+## Deleting multiple hosts from the UI
 {: #deleting-multiple-hosts-ui}
 {: ui}

-To delete a host, complete the following steps.
+To delete multiple hosts together, complete the following steps.

 1. On the IBM Cloud console, go to **{{site.data.keyword.cephaas_full_notm}} > Block Storage > Hosts**.

-2. Select one or more Host **Name** that you want to delete.
+2. Select one or more Host **Names** that you want to delete.

 3. Click **Delete**.